Paint-it: Text-to-Texture Synthesis via Deep Convolutional Texture Map Optimization and Physically-Based Rendering: Related Work

+With the synthesis-through-optimization framework, text-driven 3D asset generation methods are categorized into volume- and mesh-based methods.
+Volume-based methods~\cite{poole2022dreamfusion,jain2021dreamfields,jiang2023avatarcraft,hong2022avatarclip,cao2023dreamavatar,huang2023dreamwaltz,wang2023prolificdreamer,metzer2022latent,wang2023scorejacobian,huang2023dreamtime} optimize the characteristics, \eg, occupancy, signed distance function (SDF), and color, of the points in a 3D space.
 Mesh-based methods~\cite{youwang2022clipactor,oscar2022text2mesh,chen2023text2tex} model geometry with explicit meshes and generate vertex textures or texture maps.
 Using meshes allows rasterization for faster and more efficient rendering, in contrast to volumetric rendering used in the volume-based ones.
 Also, meshes are well-compatible with graphics engines and suitable for texture transfer and animation.
 This contrasts the volume representation that requires separate post-processing to extract mesh and unwrap a texture map by dedicated methods.
 Thus, 3D designers prefer mesh representation due to its practicality.
 Recently, hybrid methods \cite{chen2023fantasia,lin2023magic3d} were suggested, but they eventually perform re-meshing and texture unwrapping after the 3D volume optimization, which introduces substantial texture seams and loses editability.

 Our work chooses mesh representation for synthesizing realistic or aesthetic 3D assets in high fidelity with practical compatibility.
 Specifically, we focus on texture map synthesis, where we can obtain photorealistic renderings with fast and stable optimization.